Item ID: TD1KV

 Dan graduated from Berklee College of Music in Boston, MA with degrees in Electronic Music and Jazz Composition.
 He was a professional musician and private teacher for many years.
 Dan joined Palen Music Center in 1985 and became an owner in 1996.

 Eric Matzat has experience in the music industry as a performer, teacher, and businessman.
 He graduated summa cum laude with a Bachelors in Music Education degree and Diploma in Music from Missouri State University in 1993.
 Eric performed as woodwind soloist and music arranger for the Shoji Tabuchi Theater in Branson, MO from 1992-1996.
-From 1996-2005, he served as Director of Bands for Branson Schools He completed a Masters in Music from Missouri State University in 2001.
+From 1996-2005, he served as Director of Bands for Branson Schools in Branson, Missouri.
+He completed a Masters in Music from Missouri State University in 2001.
 In 2006, he was named Outstanding Alumnus of the Department of Music for Missouri State University.
 He has held the position of President of Palen Music Center since 2005.
+Eric is currently serving on the Finance and Operations Committee for the Alliance of Independent Music Merchants and is a board member for the National Association of Music Merchants.

 AAron Bryan taught band for 13 years, the last 8 at Broken Arrow High School, home of the nationally acclaimed Pride of Broken Arrow Marching Band - the 2006, 2011, & 2015 Bands of America Grand National Champion.
 Bands under Mr. Bryan’s direction were awarded the Oklahoma Band Sweepstakes 8 times, and his Wind Ensemble performed as one of three Oklahoma bands selected to OMEA’s Friday evening Honor Concert in 2009.
 AAron was a lead soprano soloist and served on the brass staff for the Madison Scouts Drum & Bugle Corps.
 Later, Mr. Bryan was the Brass Caption Head for the Colts Drum & Bugle Corps.
 AAron holds Master of Arts degrees from Truman State University in Conducting and Trumpet Performance, and a Bachelors Degree in Education from Missouri State University.
 He is in demand as a clinician, conductor, and drill writer across the Midwest.
 Mr. Bryan’s professional affiliations include Phi Beta Mu, Phi Mu Alpha, Who’s Who Among America’s Teachers, Oklahoma Music Educators Association, Oklahoma Bandmasters Association, Northeast Oklahoma Band Directors Association, MENC, and he is certified by the National Board for Professional Teaching Standards.
 AAron and his wife Christa have two boys, Aiden and Tyson.